 Bennett steel structures are delivered on a gooseneck trailer pulled by a pick-up truck.
 The site must be accessible to the truck trailer combination.

 What are my payment options?

-A deposit of 10% can be paid by credit card or check at the time of order.
+Depending upon unit size, a 10%-15% deposit is required and can be paid by credit card or check at the time of order.
 The order balance will be due at the time of installation.
 Final payments can be made with check, credit card, money order, or financing.

 Do I have to pay sales tax on my order?

 Yes, all sales are applicable to local sales tax rates.